1757 - British expedition against Louisbourg

-On June 5, Loudon joined the fleet and removed his flag to the Sutherland (50).
+On June 5, Loudoun joined the fleet and removed his flag to the Sutherland (50).
 He decided to wait for Holbourne because 5 French ships of the line and 1 frigate had been reported at Louisbourg.
 Indeed the same day, part of Beauffremont's squadron, which had previously reinforced the West Indies, arrived at Louisbourg where it made a junction with 4 ships of the line which, a few days earlier, had arrived from Toulon under M. de Revest.

-On June 20, after waiting in vain for Holbourne, Loudon finally put to sea and sailed from Sandy Hook to Halifax where he arrived without meeting any opposition on June 30.
+On June 20, after waiting in vain for Holbourne, Loudoun finally put to sea and sailed from Sandy Hook to Halifax where he arrived without meeting any opposition on June 30.
 The troops were soon landed and encamped at Halifax.
 Parties of rangers were also sent to patrol the surrounding woods.
 Meanwhile, vessels were sent to reconnoitre the harbour of Louisbourg.

 The British and Colonial contingents make their junction at Halifax

 On July 7, all of Holbourne's fleet was finally at anchor before Halifax.
-Once combined with Loudon's squadron, the fleet counted 17 ships of the line, 14 frigates and sloops, 2 bomb ketches and 1 fire ship escorting 179 transports.
+Once combined with Loudoun's squadron, the fleet counted 17 ships of the line, 14 frigates and sloops, 2 bomb ketches and 1 fire ship escorting 179 transports.
 More precisely, the war fleet consisted of:

 - Ships of the line:

 - Bomb ketches: